quantumlib/Cirq/docs/gates.md

 Gates can generally be applied to any type of qubit (``NamedQubit``, ``LineQubit``, ``GridQubit``, etc) to create an Operation.
-However, depending on the application, you may want to prefer a specific type of qubit.
+However, depending on the application, you may prefer a specific type of qubit.
 For instance, [Google devices](google/devices.md) generally use ``GridQubits``.
 Other [devices](devices.md) may have connectivity constraints that further restrict the set of qubits that can be used, especially in multi-